-Our Elementary curriculum covers the four core subject areas of Language Arts, Math, Science, and Social Studies.
-In addition students in our elementary program receive classes in Computers, Physical Education, Art, Music, Library Studies, and either Conversational Thai Language and Culture or Thai for Thai Nationals.
+The Elementary School curriculum covers the four core subject areas of Language Arts, Mathematics, Science, and Social Studies.
+In addition, students receive classes in Music, Art, Physical Education, Computer Science, Library Studies, and Thai Language & Culture.

 English Language Arts